MrFriendCS/MrFriendCS.github.io/s2/S2-WDD-CSS/README.md

 ## Introduction

 Cascading Style Sheets (CSS) are used to format webpages.
-The content is displayed on the page, and _tags_ are used to describe (_markup_) what the content is.
+The content is displayed on the page, and HTML _tags_ are used to describe (_markup_) what the content is.
 The content could be a heading, a paragraph, an image, etc.

-CSS is used to change how the content is fomatted.
+CSS is used to change how the content is formatted (looks).

-## Task

-All the content that is needed has been added to the webpage, but it still needs to be formatted.

-Using only CSS, format the webpage.

 ## CSS Rules